WebStorm suggests two ways of creating patches:

 - On the base of the revisions, either local or committed to the repository, or

 - On the base of revisions stored in the local history.

-- In the Local tab or Repository tab of the Changes tool window, select a change or changelist you want to create a patch for.
+- In the Local Changes tab or the Repository tab of the Version Control tool window, select a change or changelist you want to create a patch for.
 Alternatively, click on the toolbar of the Repository tab.

-Add a commit comment.
-As you type, PyCharm checks the spelling and highlights words in question.
+- Add a commit comment.
+As you type, WebStorm checks the spelling and highlights words in question.